4 Steps To A Compelling Story Arc

 Don’t worry, you will show up in the story soon.
 I’ve got you covered 🙂

-Here the HERO must suffer a wound.
+Here, the HERO must suffer a wound.
 Every good story has a conflict.
+Without conflict, your story will be quite boring.

 In business, the conflict (or wound) should be the problem your ideal client is currently facing.